Camilla Poindexter

 Camilla Poindexter is an American reality television star and model, she is best known for her appearance on season eight of Oxygen network's hit reality show, Bad Girls Club.
 She was also the runner-up on the fourth season of Bad Girls Club spin-off Love Games: Bad Girls Need Love Too, and was a contestant on the second season of Bad Girls All Star Battle.
 In 2014 she was a cast member on Bad Girls Club season 13 Redemption.
 In 2025 Poindexter starred in E! network's House of Villains season 2.

 Early life

 Poindexter was born and raised in Long Beach, California.
-She studied broadcasting in hopes to become a television host and spokesmodel.
+She studied broadcasting in hopes to become a television host and spokesmodel, abandoning her earlier aspirations of being a doctor or lawyer.

 Modeling career

 In 2008 Poindexter appeared as a contestant on America's Next Top Model Cycle 10.
 In 2011 she made a cameo appearance as a model in an episode of The Real Housewives of Orange County.

 In 2015 Poindexter posed for King Magazine.